Kiloutre/TekkenMovesetExtractor/InterfaceData/readme.txt

-1.0.32.11:
+1.0.32.12:
-[EDITOR] Fix "play move" that did not work for move over 999 frames long [CAMERA] Add new interpolation options (spline, circular) [CAMERA] Add visualization of the camera's path in 2d to better predict the interpolated result [CAMERA] Add options for player-relative camera movement
+[CAMERA] Add game speed option, add keyframe timing control and keyframe easing [CAMERA] Add button to freeze/unfreeze game time, fix camera not being able to move while the time was frozen [CAMERA] Show player position when visualizing the camera movement [CAMERA] Add "previous frame" relativity to move the camera relatively to its ending position in the previous group [EXTRACTOR] Add button to update game_addresses.txt file

 If you find a bug, let me know on github.
 --- by kilo ( https://www.youtube.com/c/kiloutre ) ---